rp4rk/focused-will/stats.md

 67% haste is quite a lot, and likely not achievable without Bloodlust or Heroism.
 So we can say that 'perfect' ramping is almost impossible with Rapture, however if we factor in the existence of a conduit such as [Exaltation](https://shadowlands.wowhead.com/spell=337790/exaltation), we can factor in the increase to duration,

 ```
-10 = 1 + 10 / (1.5 / x)
+10 = 1 + 9 / (1.5 / x)
-15/x = 11
+15/x = 10
-x = 15/11
+x = 15/10
-x = 1.364
+x = 1.5
 ```

-From adding an additional two seconds, we've almost halved the haste requirement, allowing us to say a 'perfect' ramp is potentially achievable with the right trinket.
+From adding an additional second, we've cut 16.67% of the haste requirement in order to perform a perfect ramp, still unachievable but potentially within reach of certain haste effects that aren't Bloodlust.

 #### Haste Conclusion